travisricks/algorithms-meetup/higherOrder-1/1-return-a-function.md

 ## Summary

-Create a function which returns a function that multiplies a given input by a specific number.
+Create a function which takes a single integer argument and returns a new function.
+The resulting function takes an integer argument and multiplies it by the integer from the original function creator.

 ## Input